sjm-practice/catch-of-the-day/README.md

     * going back after to update / add to all components more work, not instilling habit
 * Using ref= input => ... to get access to input values, instead of using state seems like an anti-pattern
     * I thought I recalled at some point seeing, in a doc or console warning, that a certain use of ref was being deprecated (maybe that was if it wasn't a function)
+* The logged in user and / or owner, seem like good candidates for context